Vious/leetcode_practice/problem1-50/ReadMe.md

 For Problem 28.
 (Find the Index of the First Occurrence in a String), use for loop with substr(i,...) or simply calling find() function.

 For Problem 29.
 (Divide Two Integers), adopt bit-level operations (get sign, etc).

+For Problem 30.
+(Substring with Concatenation of All Words).
+- Pay attention to test cases with words that have the same strings in the list.
+Like words = ["word","good","best","good"] (There are two "good").
+- My first solution code might face "Time Limit Exceeded" issue.

+## Part 7